dhellmann/pymotw-3/source/logging/index.rst

 logger include the name of that logger.
 Optionally, each logger can be configured differently, so that messages from different modules are handled in different ways.
-Here is an example of how to log from different modules so it is easy to trace the source of the message:
+Here is an example of how to log from different modules so it is easy to trace the source of the message.

 .. literalinclude:: logging_modules_example.py
     :caption:
     :start-after: #end_pymotw_header

-And the output:
+The output shows the different module names for each output line.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'logging_modules_example.py'))